Skip to main content

 Each person has a distinct hormonal fingerprint, a direct result of their genetic inheritance.
 This concept is foundational to appreciating the safety of long-term hormone therapy.
 A standard dose of testosterone or estrogen will be processed differently from one individual to the next.

 One person’s genetic makeup might lead to rapid clearance of a hormone, requiring a different dosing schedule for therapeutic effect.
-Another individual’s genetic profile could result in a slower metabolism, which might increase the risk of if the dose is not carefully adjusted.
+Another individual’s genetic profile could result in a slower metabolism, which might increase the risk of side effects if the dose is not carefully adjusted.

 By examining your genetic predispositions, it becomes possible to tailor hormonal therapies to your body’s specific needs.
 This approach allows for a proactive strategy, one that anticipates potential challenges and optimizes for both safety and positive outcomes.
 The goal is to work in concert with your body’s innate biological design, providing support that is calibrated to your unique system.
 This is the essence of personalized medicine, where treatment is shaped by the individual, not the other way around.